 2 Trolls

 Also included in the batch of figures were five odd Riders Rohan figures I put together from spare bits and broken figures.
-These were painted to by Fernando to match the previous batch they did for me.
+These were painted by Fernando to match the previous batch they did for me.

-Caveat, on Fernando painting: I also sent some small batches of Blue Moon Miniatures 15mm US Cavalry ...
+Caveat on Fernando painting: I also sent some small batches of Blue Moon Miniatures 15mm US Cavalry ...

 ... and Plains Indians with a view to starting a new project.